kakwa/libvisio2svg/README.md

 The vss2svg and vsd2svg utilities rely on regular expressions to construct safe file names from stencils/sheets names.
 It will replace anything that is not matching **[A-Za-z0-9-]** by an underscore.

-This functionnality relies on regexp from libstdc++ (c++11 standard), but older libraries doesn't support regex.
+This functionality relies on regexp from libstdc++ (c++11 standard), but older libraries doesn't support regex.

 Yet you can compile without this file name sanitization: